TheArturthur/CoppermindScraper/Cosmere/Hudiya.md

 \-Hurl after crashing into FM during simulation training[10]

 Hurl enjoyed the [[Light-lance\|light-lance]] ring game, and in her eagerness took the course at a higher speed than was necessary.
 Although she did well on the first round, she crashed on the second.
 She did not care much that she had lost, instead having just enjoying the game they got to play.
 A few days later, Skyward Flight was once again sent into battle against the Krell, this time fighting alongside full pilots.
-Hurl survived the battle, however, lost two of her other flightmates: [[Bim\|Bim]] and [[Morningtide\|Morningtide]].
+Hurl survived the battle; however, she lost two of her flightmates: [[Bim\|Bim]] and [[Morningtide\|Morningtide]].
 When Spensa tried to talk to Hurl during [[IMP\|IMP]] training, Hurl quickly extracted herself from the conversation to avoid talking with her fellow cadet.
 Hurl was paired with [[Kimmalyn\|Kimmalyn]] during the training, however, during their run Kimmalyn got caught within the radius of Hurl's IMP causing herself to crash.
 Later, when the flight was given extra drills, Hurl blamed Spensa, due to the other cadet showing off.
 When Spensa almost came to blows with Jorgen, Hurl watched on in interest.

 >“*Hurl keeps trying to name new moves after herself, but we figure the ‘Hurl maneuver’ really ought to have several loops in it or something.*”